microsoft/BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/README.md

 - Click on the `Choose File` and select [Reminders.json](cognitiveModels/Reminders.json) from the `BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/cognitiveModels` folder.
 - Update [nlp-with-luis.bot](nlp-with-luis.bot) file with your `AppId`, `SubscriptionKey`, `Region` and `Version`.
     You can find this information under the `Manage` tab in the `Keys and Endpoints` sub-menu for your LUIS application at [LUIS portal](https://www.luis.ai).
+    - The `AppID` can be found in "Application Information"
+    - The `SubscriptionKey` can be found in "Keys and Endpoints", under the `Key 1` column
+    - The `region` can be found in "Keys and Endpoints", under the `Region` column

     For example, for
 	`https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/XXXXXXXXXXXXX?subscription-key=YYYYYYYYYYYY&verbose=true&timezoneOffset=0&q=`